nortikin/sverchok/Download.md

 ## Installation instructions

-If you are going to be downloading and installing for the first time we have a handy guide to keep that process as painless as possible: [the read.me](https://github.com/nortikin/sverchok/#installation)
+Downloading and installing for the first time?
+We have a handy guide to keep that process as painless as possible: [the read.me](https://github.com/nortikin/sverchok/#installation)